 Twenty-six days, twelve hours, and thirty-eight minutes, as the clock continued to move.

-Faisal closed his eyes, bowing his head.
+Faisal closed his eyes.
 Stillness enveloped him.
-The folds of his thawb, a whisper on his skin, burned like fire, like chains of lead restraining him in his uncle’s golden palace.
+The folds of his thawb, a whisper on his skin, burned, chains of fire restraining him in his uncle’s palace.

 It was supposed to be then, that day.
 The words were on his lips.
 Adam was in his heart.